 - In fact, there is a City of Townsville in Australia.

 - Non-city examples include Australia's westernmost state, called Western Australia, and the southern state South Australia.
-Of Australia's two territories, the one to the north is called... well, the Northern Territory.
+Of Australia's two territories, the one to the north is called... well, the Northern Territory and the other, founded to Take a Third Option in arguments over where the Capital should go is called the Australian Capital Territory.
 Down Under, we're not known for our creativity with names.

 - Also, Australia itself as "australis" means "southern" in Latin.